Integrating Ethics and the Knowledge-To-Action Cycle

 Explanation of the CIHR KTA-Ethics Cycle

 Figure 1 provides a visual overview of the complete conceptual framework starting with problem identification.
-The knowledge creation figure (Figure 2) covers topics such as, “knowledge inquiry, knowledge synthesis, and knowledge tools/products” (Graham et al., 2006).
+The knowledge creation figure (Figure 2) covers topics such as “knowledge inquiry, knowledge synthesis, and knowledge tools/products” (Graham et al., 2006).
 This phase in the lifecycle of scientific research begins with establishing partnerships and seeking funding and then moves on to the recruiting and data collection phases of research.
 Some of the ethical issues that can emerge from these topics are highlighted in the tables that accompany each figure.
 For example, when forming research questions, researchers should be aware of the ways in which contextual factors may influence their choices and how their decisions affect stakeholders, among other things.
 After data are analyzed, conclusions are drawn, and results are published, the cycle moves towards the knowledge translation of results, which may involve conducting additional research.
 As the situation warrants, the cycle may either continue with another iteration of knowledge creation, or move towards knowledge translation.
-The cycle is iterative and may move between knowledge creation and knowledge translation many times in a single inquiry.
+The cycle is iterative and may move between knowledge creation and knowledge translation many times in a single inquiry

 Topics covered by the Knowledge Translation side of the cycle begin with the process of reviewing and adapting knowledge to a particular context and then selecting and applying that knowledge (Figure 3).
-Experience gathered through monitoring and evaluating knowledge allows the cycle to move towards next generation research and continued knowledge translation.
+Experience gathered through monitoring and evaluating knowledge allows the cycle to move towards the next generation of research and continued knowledge translation.

-When used together, the figures in this section should help the user locate the entirety of their work within the lifecycle of scientific research, identify and think through some of the ethical issues particular to that phase of the cycle, consider how their work relates to earlier and later phases of the cycle, and identify what ethical issues they should anticipate both in the short and longer term.
+When taken together, the figures in this section should help the user locate the entirety of their work within the lifecycle of scientific research, identify and think through some of the ethical issues particular to that phase of the cycle, consider how their work relates to earlier and later phases of the cycle, and identify what ethical issues they should anticipate both in the short and longer term.

 Diagrams of the CIHR Ethics Cycle